akin-holo/frontendmentor-challenge_QRcode/README.md

 ### What I learned

 During this challenge, I learned the usefulness of transparency in color.
-At first, I was faced with the challenge of including the inner circles behind the QR code.
-When I first did, the circle overshadow the parent element.
-I tried z-index, still can't get what I wanted until it came to my mind to transparent the background-color of the elements.
+At first, I faced the challenge of including inner circles behind the QR code.
+Initially, the circles overshadowed the parent element.
+I tried adjusting the z-index, but it didn't achieve the desired effect.
+Then, I decided to set the background-color of the circles elements to 'transparent'.
 This helped to hide the overshadow.

 Here is the markdown: